yifeng2019uwb/healthcare-ai-microservices/docs/data-strategy.md

 - **Data Classification**: All medical records, patient profiles, and appointment data classified as ePHI
 - **Access Controls**: Role-based access with minimum necessary principle
 - **Data Encryption**: All ePHI encrypted at rest and in transit
-- **Secure Storage**: Neon PostgreSQL with encryption and access controls
+- **Secure Storage**: PostgreSQL with encryption and access controls

 ### **Audit & Monitoring Requirements**
 - **Comprehensive Logging**: All ePHI access logged in audit_logs table